 Install to your first cost query.
 The wizard auto-configures the MCP client.

-AWS, Azure, GCP, and 14 more.
+AWS, Azure, GCP, Kubernetes, and 15 more.
 Every one a real API integration, not a CSV export.